christensendaniel/christensendaniel.github.io/blog/posts/2025-08-31-hello-world.md

 I'm planning to cover topics like:

 1. **Building Sub-2-Minute Data Pipelines** - The architecture behind real-time analytics at scale
-2. **Snowflake Cost Optimization** - How we reduced compute costs by 30% without sacrificing performance
+2. **Snowflake Cost Optimization** - How to reduced compute costs by 30% and increasing performance
 3. **Apache Flink for Data Engineers** - Practical patterns for stream processing
 4. **API-First Data Platforms** - Lessons from building systems that handle 2M+ requests/month
 5. **Data Quality at Scale** - Monitoring and validation strategies for enterprise data